Japan in May: When it comes to visiting Japan, May is an ideal time to explore the country.

 Despite the possibility of rain, May is a great time to see the beautiful flowers that bloom throughout Japan.

-The cherry blossoms may have already faded, but there are still plenty of other flowers to enjoy, such as azaleas, wisteria, and irises.
+Although the cherry blossoms may have already faded, there are still plenty of other flowers to enjoy, such as azaleas, wisteria, and irises.

 Major Cities to Visit